 Comparison of Products

 Getting your nutrient needs through your diet is preferred, but that's not always possible.
-If you follow a vegetarian or vegan diet, eating fish is not an option.
+If you follow a vegan diet, eating fish is not an option.
 If you are pregnant or nursing, your doctor may advise you to avoid eating cold-water fish because of possible mercury contamination.
 Always talk to your doctor before taking krill oil or fish oil supplements to discuss your need for them and the correct dosage, especially if you have a serious medical condition such as diabetes, heart disease or a blood-clotting disorder.
 Krill oil and fish oil supplements can interfere with anti-coagulation medications by increasing their effects.
 Don't take krill oil if you have a seafood or shellfish allergy, as cross-reactions are possible.